How to Prepare for Winter Goat Kidding

 Warmth

-Keeping goat kids in winter warm is main key to survival.
-Make sure the kidding area is out of the wind, dry, and well ventilated.
+Keeping goat kids in winter warm is one of the most important things for their survival.
+Make sure the kidding pens/kidding area is a well-ventilated, dry place, and is out of the wind.

-If you are in a place with below freezing temperatures consistently and you are expecting kids, do yourself a favor and make a barrel warmer.
-Honestly, if we didn’t have this for our kids, I do not think they would have survived.
+If you are in a place with below-freezing temperatures consistently and you are expecting kids, do yourself a favor and make a barrel warmer.
+Honestly, if we didn’t have this for our newborn goat kids, I do not think they would have survived.

 You can Successfully Have Winter Kids